 Not Just Towers: Adding Cat Shelves To Your Walls

-Note: This post contains affiliate links.
-I may earn a small commission for purchases using the links in this post.
+Note: Class Act Cats participates in the Amazon Associate and other affiliate program.
+This post contains affiliate links.
+While all recommendations are genuine, I may earn a small commission for purchases using the links in this post.
 There is no extra cost to you and it helps me provide this information for free!

-One of the most important parts of owning a cat is making sure their needs are met.
+One of the most important parts of having a cat is making sure their needs are met.
 One need I often see… ahem… neglected is the need for vertical space.
-Many people don’t like having cat towers in their homes (even though there are many non-carpeted options or even options that don’t look like cat towers) or don’t have much space to add vertical space.
+Many people don’t like having cat trees in their homes (even though there are many non-carpeted options or even options that don’t look like cat towers) or don’t have much space to add vertical space.
 Other times, we need to add vertical space in an area without much floor space.
 What can be done in these situations?

+Enter the cat shelf.
 If you can drill into your walls, the easiest solution is often adding cat shelves to the wall.
 Cat shelves allow the cat to satisfy their need to climb and provides them with some space that is their own.
 This can help with a LOT of behavior problems, both addressing and preventing them.

-Picking The Shelves
+Picking The Purrfect Cat Shelves

 While you could start planning how you want to set up the shelves first, you may actually want to start by seeing what types of shelving is available.
 This can give you some inspiration and keep your expectations realistic as you plan your cat wall.